 Roger Plawker serves as Chair of the Attorney Ethics & Professional Misconduct practice group.
 He practices in the areas of business litigation, construction litigation, attorney ethics, criminal defense, intellectual property litigation and licensing, and employment law.
 He has represented one of New Jersey’s largest commercial real estate developers and owners in a number of disputes related to their business, including construction, land use, bidding, and partnership matters.
-Roger has successfully completed major software licensing transactions with numerous U.S. and global financial and accounting institutions.
+Roger has also represented clients in major software licensing transactions with numerous U.S. and global financial and accounting institutions.

 In addition to an undergraduate degree from Vassar College and a law degree from the University of Wisconsin at Madison, Roger holds a degree in Russian language from the Pushkin Institute in Moscow.
 Roger also served as a law clerk to the Honorable Sybil R. Moses, assignment judge of the Superior Court of New Jersey, Bergen County, during the 1992-1993 term.

 Our firm is proud of the results it has achieved for clients, some of which are noted here.
 Of course, each legal matter is unique on many levels, and past successes are not a guarantee of results in any other pending or future matters.

 - Regularly represent attorneys and law firms seeking assistance in navigating conflicts of interest.